Six Helping Professions In Psychology

 Navigating a new career path can be challenging

-What is psychology?
+What are the careers in psychology?
 Why pursue it?

 The idea of a helping profession can cover a wide range of careers.
 Psychology, a broad and varied field of science that studies behavior, thought, and emotion, may offer a natural opportunity to focus on understanding and connecting with others.
 It is generally designed to help us understand how our brains work, why we feel what we feel, and how we can effectively and healthily express those thoughts and feelings.
 If you’re interested in a career that helps people, considering psychology as a field of study or specialization may be a smart move.

-How exactly does psychology help people?
 When we understand our thoughts, emotions, and behaviors, we can identify potential problems.
 Then, we can work on finding solutions and ways to change.
 In turn, we can live a better life in areas like work, family, friends, spirituality, and social contributions.
 Working to understand human psychology can involve working to unlock the clues to happiness, healing, and fulfillment.

 When someone thinks of a career in psychology, they may think of a therapist or counselor.
 However, the job field of psychology can encompass much more than that.
 Psychology can be a far-reaching field.
 You could become a social psychologist or pursue a forensic psychology career.
 What about becoming an experimental psychologist or a substance use counselor?
 All these options and more can be available to those entering the field of psychology.